shsagir/play-area-sync/docs/hello-world.md

 ---

 template:      article
-reviewed:      2016-07-24
+reviewed:      2016-09-15
-naviTitle:     Hello world
+naviTitle:     Git deploy in 5 minutes
-title:         Deploy some code to fortrabbit
+title:         Deploy some code to fortrabbit with Git
 lead:          This is the famous 5 minute tutorial to get started with fortrabbit.
 See how fast and easy you can get your code up and running.

 group:         Install_guides